Satirical Advice for the Four Schools

 Whatever falls outside the scope of the teachings,

-Whether it appears in ourselves or others, we must abandon.
+Whether it is found in ourselves or others, we must abandon.

 Whatever is in accord with the teachings,